coryshain/cdr/docs/source/formula.rst

 ``C((A + B + C)**3, Gamma())``
 ``C(A, Gamma()) + C(B, Gamma()) + C(C, Gamma()) + C(A:B, Gamma()) + C(B:C, Gamma()) + C(A:C, Gamma()) + C(A:B:C, Gamma())``

-Unlike ``R``, categorical variables are not yet handled automatically in DTSR.
+Unlike **R**, categorical variables are not yet handled automatically in DTSR.
-However, they can be considered simply by adding binary vectors for each of the :math:`n-1` levels of the variable to the input data.
+However, they can be included simply by adding binary indicator vectors for each of :math:`n-1` of the levels of the variable to the input data as a preprocessing step, then defining the model in terms of the binary indicators.

 Note that the term expansions described above add `separate` IRF for each term in the expansion.
-For example, ``C(A + B, Gamma())`` adds `two` distinct Gamma IRF parameterizations to the model, one for each predictor.
+For example, ``C(A + B, Gamma())`` adds two distinct Gamma IRF parameterizations to the model, one for each predictor.
 It is also possible to tie IRF between predictor variables (details below).

-Note also that (unlike ``R``) redundant terms are `not` automatically collapsed, so care must be taken to ensure that no duplicate terms are produced via term expansion.
+Note also that (unlike **R**) redundant terms are **not** automatically collapsed, so care must be taken to ensure that no duplicate terms are produced via term expansion.

 Random Effects